awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 `host`
 Required: No
+The `host` parameter is only supported when using tasks hosted on Amazon EC2 instances\.
-This parameter is specified when using bind mounts\.
-To use Docker volumes, specify a `dockerVolumeConfiguration` instead\.
-The contents of the `host` parameter determine whether your bind mount data volume persists on the host container instance and where it is stored\.
+The `host` parameter is used to tie the lifecycle of the bind mount to the host Amazon EC2 instance, rather than the task, and where it is stored\.
 If the `host` parameter is empty, then the Docker daemon assigns a host path for your data volume, but the data is not guaranteed to persist after the containers associated with it stop running\.
-Bind mount host volumes are supported when using either the EC2 or Fargate launch types\.
 Windows containers can mount whole directories on the same drive as `$env:ProgramData`\.
 `sourcePath`
 Type: String
 Required: No
-When the `host` parameter is used, specify a `sourcePath` to declare the path on the host container instance that is presented to the container\.
-If this parameter is empty, then the Docker daemon has assigned a host path for you\.
-If the `host` parameter contains a `sourcePath` file location, then the data volume persists at the specified location on the host container instance until you delete it manually\.
-If the `sourcePath` value does not exist on the host container instance, the Docker daemon creates it\.
+When the `host` parameter is used, specify a `sourcePath` to declare the path on the host Amazon EC2 instance that is presented to the container\.
+If this parameter is empty, then the Docker daemon assigns a host path for you\.
+If the `host` parameter contains a `sourcePath` file location, then the data volume persists at the specified location on the host Amazon EC2 instance until you delete it manually\.
+If the `sourcePath` value does not exist on the host Amazon EC2 instance, the Docker daemon creates it\.
 If the location does exist, the contents of the source path folder are exported\.

 `mountPoints`
 Type: Object Array
 Required: No
 The mount points for data volumes in your container\.
 This parameter maps to `Volumes` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--volume` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 Windows containers can mount whole directories on the same drive as `$env:ProgramData`\.
 Windows containers cannot mount directories on a different drive, and mount point cannot be across drives\.
 `sourceVolume`
 Type: String